 Everything you need to pack for a trip to India

-To step off the train in Jaipur after a long morning’s journey from Delhi, I inch my way closer to the exit packed with passengers trying to dismount and board all at once.
+Stepping off the train in Jaipur after a journey from Delhi, I inch my way closer to the exit packed with passengers trying to dismount and board all at once.
 Carrying a 50L backpack, as well as small daypack strapped to the front of my chest, makes maneuvering through the crowd of women in bright silk saris and men in freshly pressed pants a challenge.

-After two months in India – 5 weeks spent backpacking Rajasthan and 3 weeks as part of Intrepid’s South India Revealed trip – I confess: I over-packed.
+After two months in India – five weeks spent backpacking Rajasthan, three of them as part of Intrepid’s South India Revealed trip – I confess: I overpacked.

 Long sleeves to beat the heat

 It seems counter-intuitive, but lightweight, long sleeves do a better job of protecting from the sun and heat than short sleeves or tank tops.
 Throw a button-down shirt in your backpack, too.
-It’s easy to pull it on over a t-shirt or tank top before entering temples.
+It’s easy to pull on over a t-shirt or tank top before entering temples.
+If you go between the months of October to March, you’ll be thankful your arms are covered when the sun is beating down.

-You’ll see plenty of women all over the country wearing a range of colors and styles over leggings, and most men donning over jeans or khakis.
-For women, I highly recommend bringing breathable running/yoga leggings to wear under long t-shirts or tunics.
+You’ll see plenty of women all over the country wearing a range of colours and styles over leggings, and most men in jeans or khakis.
+For women, I highly recommend bringing breathable running or yoga leggings to wear under long t-shirts or tunics.

 Dress modestly

-Long skirts or pants along with modest tops will blend in far more, and are required when visiting temples.
-Remember, both men and women need to cover shoulders and knees.
+Long skirts or pants along with modest tops will blend in and are required when visiting temples.
+Remember, both men and women need to cover shoulders and knees when entering religious sites.
 In addition, if you are visiting a Jain temple, no leather is allowed.
+Having extra layers in a day bag is a safe bet, you never know when you might wander by a temple during your free time away from the group you want to pop into.

 Sunscreen